Earl Stone is a 90-year-old divorcee.

 Here in New Zealand, where our banks have no guarantees on your deposits, it’s vital for our economy that their liquidity is maintained.

-Which brings me to the Australian Royal Commission of Inquiry into banking misconduct.
+Which brings me to the Australian Royal Commission of Inquiry into banking misconduct which took place between 2017 and 2019.

 The world’s oldest bank